cbruiz/printhor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Discord Shield](https://discordapp.com/api/guilds/1169965662618259456/widget.png?style=shield)

-<h3>Printhor: The high reliable but not necessarily functional 3D printer firmware</h3>
+<h3>Printhor: The highly reliable but not necessarily functional 3D printer firmware</h3>

 <h5><p align="center"><i>If you are using this product or like the project, please <a href="https://github.com/cbruiz/printhor/stargazers">★</a> this repository to show your support! 🤩</i></p></h5>